bn-pessoa/bn-pessoa/README.md

-## Hey I'm Bea, programmer and ready to learn 🤠
+## My name is Bea, I'm programmer and ready to learn 🤠

 - 😄 Pronouns: she/her
 - 🌱 I’m currently learning technology and development